-All The Buzz is a free lesson plan developed by the SAW Trust in collaboration with bee scientists Professor Andrew Bourke, Tim Huggins and Ryan Brock from the University of East Anglia, designed to encourage and inspire children to explore habitats, the concept of adaptation, the seasons and sustainability, all through considering the plight of the much-loved bumble bee.
+All The Buzz is a lesson plan developed in collaboration with bee scientists from the University of East Anglia, designed to encourage and inspire children to explore habitats, the concept of adaptation, the seasons, and sustainability, all through considering the plight of the much-loved bumble bee.

-As well as science topics, the lesson plan includes aspects of maths, an educational board game and ready to use presentations for the white board, along with background information to aid the teacher.
+As well as science topics, the lesson plan includes aspects of maths, an educational board game, and ready-to-use presentations for the whiteboard, along with background information to aid teachers.

-The lesson plan was developed in schools in the East of England and involved additional literacy and art sessions with children’s animator, Hedley Griffin, who worked with the children to use the scientific content to prepare a short story and art work to create an animated movie entitled “The bee who lost her stripes” to share (see below).
+This resource was developed in schools in the East of England and involved additional literacy and art sessions with children’s animator Hedley Griffin, who worked with the children to create a short story and artwork to produce an animated movie entitled “The bee who lost her stripes” to share.

-Watching the movie brings a good conclusion to the science session and shows children how literacy and art can be used to encourage people to grow wild flowers and look after bees.
+Watching the movie brings a good conclusion to the science and shows children how literacy and art can be used to encourage people to grow wildflowers and look after bees.
 This can make a nice springboard into your own activities where children are tasked to use presentation skills to communicate an important message to varied audiences.

 Special thanks to teachers Tracey Wilson from Ickworth Park Primary School and Helen Pleasants from Tunstead Primary school for hosting the pilot projects.